aws/aws-sagemaker-edge-quick-device-setup/README.md

 Sample
 ------

 If your device is linux amd64(x86_64).
 You could use one of the pre built distribution [aws-sagemaker-edge-quick-device-setup-linux-amd64](https://github.com/aws/aws-sagemaker-edge-quick-device-setup/releases/download/v0.0.1/aws-sagemaker-edge-quick-device-setup-linux-amd64) to setup the device.
-For distributions os and architecture are hardcoded into the binaries.
+For distributions OS and architecture are hardcoded into the binaries.

 ```
    $ aws-sagemaker-edge-quick-device-setup-linux-amd64 --deviceFleet TestFleet --device TestDevice -account AWS_ACCOUNT_ID